wookietreiber/denglisch-oder-so/README.md

 - i believe my pig is whistling
 - my dear mr. singing club
 - equal goes it loose
-- you know where the bunny is running
+- you know how the bunny is running